Solve the following polynomial inequality and graph the solution ... | Channels for Pearson+

 Linear Inequalities - Online Tutor, Practice Problems & Exam Prep

-Solve the following polynomial inequality and graph the solution set on a number line: 2x2 + x - 15 ≤ 0
+Solve the following polynomial inequality and graph the solution set on a number line: (x - 8)(x + 3) > 0

-Solve the following polynomial inequality and graph the solution set on a number line: 2x2 + x - 15 ≤ 0
+Solve the following polynomial inequality and graph the solution set on a number line: (x - 8)(x + 3) > 0